 Use two fingers to pinch and expand the image area.
-To return to "normal" tap the magnifying glass.
+To return to "normal", tap the magnifying glass.
 Also, zoom factor is shown near magnifying glass as well as orange color of depth scale along the side.
-Can freeze while zoomed (and can unzoom and zoom in frozen state).
+You are able to freeze the image while zoomed (and can zoom in/out in frozen state).